-[CentOS-devel] is oracle unbreakable linux based on centos and
+[CentOS-devel] is oracle unbreakable linux based on centos and not rhel

 kbenson at a-1networks.com

 On Thursday 26 October 2006 09:04, Connie Sieh wrote:

 > Based on the following list it seems that Oracle's new Unbreakable Linux

 > is really based on Centos and not rhel.
 Any comment on this?

 Hmm, Oracle is offering a support network for this product, and according to